Tag Archives: LTE

 Enterprise Private Wireless Networks: 4G or 5G?

 In almost every enterprise private wireless network (PWN) engagement, I come across the question of what technology to select: 4G/LTE or 5G1?
 Deciding between LTE and 5G is often complex and needs careful analysis.
 Here, I outline the top 5 factors to help in the decision making process.
-1. Performance & Features The PWN has to meet the… Read More »
+1. Performance & Features The PWN has… Read More »

 The Case for Network Automation: Application to Power Consumption

 Integrated AI-based technology enables networks to adapt autonomously which helps operators optimize their service delivery to consumers and enterprises.
 As communication networks increase in complexity, operators seek to simplify operation and maintenance activities and reduce operating costs.
 Network automation could help operators achieve this objective.
-Automation is not a new concept: it has been around under different names… Read More »
+Automation is not a new concept: it has been around… Read More »

 The True 5G Value Proposition: It’s not about Speed and Latency!